plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ### Why not StatefulSets?

 StatefulSets are idiomatic way to reuse PVs and preserve data in Kubernetes.
-It works great for most of the stateful workload types - unfortunately it doesn't suit very well for CI/CD.
+It works great for most of the stateful workload types - unfortunately it doesn't fit very well for CI/CD.
 Build pods are most likely dynamically generated in CI/CD, each pod is crafted for a specific project, with containers to bring in tools that are needed for this specific project.
 A simple example - one project might need a MySQL container for its unit tests while another might need a PostgreSQL container - but both are Maven projects so both need a Maven cache.
 You can't do this with StatefulSets where all the pods are exactly the same.

 ### But why dynamic PVC provisioning from the pod annotations?